kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 A ground bubble forms.

-A temporary int object arises inside it.
+A temporary green int object arises inside it.
+The object gets a momentaneous red hand.

-A grey wire is shot and binds with a grey hand.
+A grey wire is shot and binds with the red hand that turns grey.
+The grey wire gets a seal marker where it is entering the ground bubble.

 The ground bubble and object persist as long as the reference exists.